Tuesday, February 18, 2025

 Locals

-We started the day with a visit to what was supposed to be a visit to a model village of the Toda, the indigenous people of the Ooty region.
+We started the day with what was supposed to be a visit to a model village of the Toda, the indigenous people of the Ooty region.
 But when we got there, we discovered nothing but the burnt out ruins of their temple.
 It turned out that they’d moved the village somewhere else and ceremonially burned the temple to the ground.
 All that was left were a handful of normal Indian buildings on the periphery, some little kids and some sedate cows.

 A little boy of about five came up to me and gravely informed me of something in Tamil, tapping my Italian leather shoes with a dirty stick he was holding, then glaring at me earnestly before wandering away.